A Sacred Mantra

 The second letter in each line

-from the top down forms the Panchakshari Mantra.
+from the top-down forms the Panchakshari Mantra.
 These are Na, Ma, Shi, Va, Ya.

 These denote the five different elements of creation.
 The elements of air,